The discovery of Van Gogh’s Tree Roots

 Contribute to my research on Van Gogh

-You can order a copy of the original post card, its colorized version or a selection of photographs of Van Gogh’s room.
-I will write them personally and send them to all those who wish to support my research efforts.
+You can order a copy of the original post card, a vivid colorized version or a photograph of Van Gogh’s room.
+I’ll personally pen a message and send your chosen memento straight to your doorstep.
+By ordering, you’ll not only receive a unique keepsake, but also directly support my ongoing research efforts.